regenwatchdog/regenwatchdog.github.io/_posts/2021-06-01-june-news-roundup.md

 As with Cundy Street, there is nothing in the planning application documents showing that demolition is being pursued as a last resort.
 Similarly, there is no intention to apply for Mayoral grant funding to increase the level of affordable housing.
 In this instance the GLA has raised this issue with Westminster, pointing out that seeking grant funding is a policy requirement of the London Plan (H8).

-Westminster's response was as follows: _"It is noted inthis respect that Mayoral funding is dependant on thesuccessful completion of a resident ballot ..
+Westminster's response was as follows: _"It is noted in this respect that Mayoral funding is dependant on the successful completion of a resident ballot ..
 The Council do not wish to undertake a resident ballot, it believes one-off votes on regeneration projects are, by their nature, a snapshot in time and are no substitute for comprehensive opinion recording over a sustained period ..
-Balloting now would therefore result in undue delays to application submission,alongside potentially frustrating residents who are widely keen for the estate’s renewal to commence."_ (see appendix 8 of the planning application's [viability study](https://idoxpa.westminster.gov.uk/online-applications/files/33305033EC2B493EF178E8AB19BB85FF/pdf/20_04366_COOUT-FINANCIAL_VIABILITY_ASSESSMENT_REV01-6774119.pdf))
+Balloting now would therefore result in undue delays to application submission, alongside potentially frustrating residents who are widely keen for the estate’s renewal to commence."_ (see appendix 8 of the planning application's [viability study](https://idoxpa.westminster.gov.uk/online-applications/files/33305033EC2B493EF178E8AB19BB85FF/pdf/20_04366_COOUT-FINANCIAL_VIABILITY_ASSESSMENT_REV01-6774119.pdf))

 You can read more about the Ebury Bridge estate [here](https://www.estatewatch.london/estates/westminster/eburybridge/) and view the planning application supporting documents [here](https://idoxpa.westminster.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QDECO3RP2RE00) (ref: 20/04366/COOUT).